by Phoenix Desertsong, Old School Duelist

 Of course, if Wildfire Eternal is not going to see much play in Standard or Modern, why not EDH?
 After all, casting an instant or sorcery for free in EDH is a big deal.
 Unsurprisingly, he’s been included in a few Neheb, the Eternal decks so far.
 But he hasn’t been an auto-include in any EDH deck yet.
 Still, there are some very powerful cards that he can allow you to cast for free.

 In the early going, Wildfire Eternal saw play in some Nicol Bolas and Nekusar, the Mindrazer decks in order to cheat in some very useful spells.
+He'd later find a home in Neheb, the Eternal EDH decks, as well as Jodah, Archmage Eternal and Jeleva, Nephalia's Scourge decks.

 In Nicol Bolas, casting Dark Intimations, a five-mana spell with three colors in its casting cost, for free, is very strong.
 Slave of Bolas is a fun card to cheat in, as well - stealing a creature, giving it haste, then sacrificing it.
 Dropping Cruel Ultimatum, a seven-mana spell with lots of color requirements, is even better.
 While nowhere as exciting in Nekusar, dropping a Past in Flames or Reforge the Soul for free is certainly useful.